-5.5 Impact on Land / Structures / Households
+5.5 Impact on Structures

 There are various structures on and near to the embankment.
 These structures may be affected due to construction work by the project.
-The structures, anticipated to be affected can be generally categorized in to three types, i.e., (1) residential structures (category 1), (2) commercial structures including residential-cum commercial (category 2) and (3) government and community structures / facilities, which includes tube well, well, pump house, electric pole etc. (category 3).
+The structures, anticipated to be affected can be generally categorized in to three types, i.e., (1) residential structures (category 1), (2) commercial structures including residentialcum commercial (category 2) and (3) government and community structures / facilities, which includes tube well, well, pump house, electric pole etc. (category 3).
 All these structures are expected to be affected fully or partially and temporary or permanent relocation is required for these structures.
-Some part of the existing embankment is on private land that has not been transferred to IWD.
-As part of the project, such land parcels will be either voluntary donated to the project or will be directly purchased.